-Even though Disney makes it easy for you to leave the driving to them, many people still prefer to use a car when visiting the Walt Disney World Resort.
-In fact, it's been reported that 70% of people visiting drive - that's a lot of cars!
+Even though Disney makes it easy for you to leave the driving to them, many people still prefer to use a car at Disney World.

-If you plan on driving (or are thinking about driving) on your next Disney World vacation, we have some tips and suggestions to make it easy.
+If you plan on driving (or are thinking about driving) on your next Disney World vacation, here are some resources you might find helpful.

 Let’s get started…

 Even people that get lost driving to their local grocery store should have no problem navigating Walt Disney World.

 Most major directional signs are bright purple, which makes them easy to recognize.